-There are a million different flight companies, travel agencies and comparison sites all claiming to be the cheapest, yet all seem to have different prices, taxes and hidden charges.
+There are a million different flight companies, travel agencies and comparison sites.
+They all claim to be the cheapest, yet all have different prices, taxes and hidden charges.

 Unlike almost any other business model on the planet, when you're booking a flight, nothing is black and white.
 On a flight of 150 seats, it's possible there'll be over 50 different prices.
 Knowing that the person snoring beside you with the smelly feet paid half the price you did can be infuriating.

 I worked for a travel agency and I'll admit that I hated it.
 To me, it seemed like The Wild West.
 For example, the exact same seat on a plane can have multiple prices depending on who is selling it.
 That price can also change throughout the day depending on the demand.
-Imagine that in a supermarket you see a bottle of wine for $10.
-You're undecided so you walk away.
-You come back after a few more people have looked at it and it's now $15.
-No!
-Not cool!
+Imagine this:

 So, how do you make sure you're not paying over the odds?
 How do you ensure you're getting a good deal for your flight?